 Open the trunk and pull one or both of the handles located on the upper part of the trunk opening.
 The driver's side handle will open the larger side of the seatback.
 The passenger's side handle will open the smaller side of the seatback.
+Notice: Folding a rear seat with the safety belts still fastened may cause damage to the seat or the safety belts.
+Always unbuckle the safety belts and return them to their normal stowed position before folding a rear seat.

 2. Once a handle is pulled, the seatback can be pushed open through the trunk, or pulled open from inside the vehicle.